 If you've ever been hesitant to lather on SPF for fear that you won't absorb vitamin D, we hear you.
 It's a common concern, but here are the facts: Despite being called the "sunshine" vitamin, it's actually quite hard to get a sufficient amount of vitamin D from the sun.
 That's because various factors, like skin tone, time of year, your age, and more, can influence how well your body is absorbing that vitamin D. (We've done a deeper dive on those reasons here, if you're curious).
 All that to say, you should not avoid sunscreen for this reason.

-In fact, researchers recommend taking a multipronged approach to vitamin D intake, including high-quality supplementation, consumption of fortified foods, and smart sun exposure (which includes SPF).
+In fact, researchers recommend taking a multipronged approach to vitamin D 1intake, including high-quality supplementation, consumption of fortified foods, and smart sun exposure (which includes SPF).
 Suarez explains further, "Because sunscreen does not block 100% of UV rays, some UVB does get through, and this is enough to allow for some vitamin D production."
 The same circumstances that come with sunscreen tanning are true here: so you should be applying (and reapplying) often to protect your skin.

 How to make sure you've applied enough SPF.